 Most people around us think that hair loss is common in females and it largely leaves an impact on men.
 Estimates also suggest that the most widely discussed stage is female pattern hair loss, affecting approximately one-third of susceptible women.
 Normally it is equal to about 30 million women in the United States.

 Myths about hair loss in females:

-- You might lose all of your hair because you wash them with shampoo too much.
+- You might lose all of your hair because you wash it with shampoo too much.

-- You also can lose hair because you have colored them or gotten a perm.
+- You also can lose hair because you have colored it or gotten a perm.

 - Stress, depression, or anxiety causes daily and permanent hair loss in women.